• Join Us In Our Restoration Efforts!

 Guided by Science

-2005: The Brandywine Conservancy conducted an initial river reconnaissance and explored the feasibility of restoring the American Shad to the Brandywine by removing 11 dams in Delaware that have impeded their ancestral spawning since the colonial days.
+2005: The Brandywine Conservancy conducted an initial river reconnaissance and explored the feasibility of restoring the American Shad to the Brandywine by enabling passage past 11 dams in Delaware that have impeded their ancestral spawning since the colonial days.
 Results of their analysis indicated there are technically and economically feasible options for providing fish passage at all of these dams.
 The Conservancy concluded that a variety of methods could potentially be employed, including fish ladders, rock ramps, by-pass channels, or dam removals.
 VIEW REPORT

 2015: The Water Resource Center of the University of Delaware utilized information from the 1985 Delaware agency study (mentioned above) to estimate the cumulative shad potential which could be gained by providing fish passage through the Brandywine River dams in Delaware.
 That report also provided information regarding dam location, owner, owner of land on east and west bank, historic and present function, approximate height and width and other structural characteristics of the dam sites.
 VIEW REPORT